SilenLoc/TypeFast/README.md

 It is intended to be extensible by more and more challenges.

-The online version is at https://silenloc.github.io/TypeFast/
+The web version is at https://silenloc.github.io/TypeFast/

 If you want to contribute new challenges have a look at the [random module][1]